lets-program-together/nyc-otters-2017-phase3/week-7/weekend.md

 For example:
 - If you are thinking of using the Google Maps API for a pitch build a small app that utilizes it.
-- Perhpas you want to build a realtime chatting application checkout web sockets (Action Cable)
+- Perhaps you want to build a realtime chatting application checkout web sockets (Action Cable)

 The app you build doesn't have to exactly to be your final project pitch, but something related.